majdaleid/Laravel_consumeAnyAPI/Unsplash_Api_APP/README.md

 )after login in the APP

-after login through the api ,the accesstoken will saved in database and automatically all info from the logged user will be saved in the database like username , firstname lastname, likes and also the statistiks from these user like views, and downloads
+after login through the api ,the access token will saved in the database and automatically all info from the logged user will be saved in the database like username , firstname lastname, likes and also the statistiks from these user like views, and downloads

 ## Photo Statistik
 under (http://127.0.0.1:8000/)

+you will be able to see photo statistik just after login with your API

 you can see the statistik of every photo from home page (/)after klick the statistik link  that have been shown for every photo.